p-karisani/FirstPHM/README.md

 - FREQuent Tree miner
 - ARK pre-trained model

+<br/><br/>

-There are also a small set of files needed for parsing tweets and loading word embeddings placed in the data directory. <br/><br/>
+- There are also a small set of files needed for parsing tweets and loading word embeddings placed in the data directory.

-The format of the embedding file should be the regular word2vec format—first line contains vocab size and dimension length. <br/><br/>
+- The format of the embedding file should be the regular word2vec format—first line contains vocab size and dimension length.

-A sample of input data is also placed in the data directory: “tweets.txt” and “tweets.txt-tags” <br/><br/>
+- A sample of input data is also placed in the data directory: “tweets.txt” and “tweets.txt-tags”.

-The format of tweets.txt is: tweet id, label, user id, date, likes, retweets, replies, topic, tweet content <br/><br/>
+- The format of tweets.txt is: tweet id, label, user id, date, likes, retweets, replies, topic, tweet content.

-Labels are: 1 as negative and 3 as positive <br/><br/>
+- Labels are: 1 as negative and 3 as positive.

-tweets.txt-tags contains the parsed tweets.
-The tweet texts should be parsed by “TweeboParser”. <br/><br/>
+- tweets.txt-tags contains the parsed tweets.
+The tweet texts should be parsed by “TweeboParser”.

-The project constants are set in Evar.java.
-A sample code is placed in MainThread.java <br/><br/>
+- The project constants are set in Evar.java.
+A sample code is placed in MainThread.java.

-The PHM dataset is in the dataset directory <br/>
+- The PHM dataset is in the dataset directory.